octo-technology/OpenTezos/docs/dapp/front.md

 export default App;

 ```
+Now that we have our context, we can start using the provided hooks.

 ## Wallet connexion
-The first step is to connect our react app to the Temple Wallet.
+The first step is to connect our react app to the _Temple Wallet_.

-Let's create a `Page` component, that will contain all our component
+Let's create a `Page` component, that will contain all our components:

 ```typescript jsx
 import React from 'react';